XueXinping18/ids_706/README.md

 ```

 ![Fail to load image](./7.png)

+Reasoning: Window functions calculate ranking and prior totals.
+Interpretation: Ava leads spending, followed by Liam and Isla, with previous totals visible for comparison.

 Notes / Pitfalls.

-SQLite supports window functions (3.25+).
+* SQLite supports window functions (3.25+).
 Ensure version.

-Use DENSE_RANK if you prefer no gaps in ranking.
+* Use DENSE_RANK if you prefer no gaps in ranking.

 ---